-Implementation Steps: (1) Evaluate the development of a tiny house ordinance and (2) develop and adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.
+Implementation Steps: (1) Work with Planning Commission to evaluateEvaluate the development of a tiny house ordinance and (2) develop and adopt changes to the Comprehensive Plan and zoning ordinance to implement these changes through a public process.

 Implementation Strategy 3.1d: Evaluate adoption of minimum and maximum densities in the Medium Density and High Density residential designations and zones.